SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 The file defines two scopes; one to only _view_ data and another to _create_ data.
 The scopes are consolidated in two role-templates.
 Notice that the role-template `tinyworldCreate` includes both scopes to _view_ and _create_ data.
 Consolidation of multiple scopes should be done on this level, while scopes should always only represent one single privilege.

-Now we need to update the uaa resource, defined in the `mta.yaml` file, to use the xs-security.json file.
+Now we need to update the UAA resource, defined in the `mta.yaml` file, to use the xs-security.json file.
 To do so, add a new parameter in the resources section.
 Key is `path` and value is `./xs-security.json`

 <img src="img/uaa_resource.png" alt="Add parameter to reference xs-security.json file">